 Explain that when she says those things to you it makes you feel as if you’ve erased your child from your life experience and then ask her if that was her intention?
 Ask gently and without malice, because most likely, she’s just been worried about you because she has no idea that your ritual is completely normal and healthy.
 Then ask her since she’s never been through any of this, can she honestly judge you on what has helped you make it through every day and every week since the loss.

 Then ask her if visiting the grave once a week helps you, wouldn’t she want you to do that to cope?
 Why might she think it’s “unhealthy” if you are able to live and enjoy other aspects of your life?
 It’s what you need and that you are proud that you survived such a devastating loss and that while it’s softened over the years, it’s still hard to live without your child.
-Then tell your sister you feel hurt when she talks to others that feel as if you are being judged.
+Then tell your sister you feel judged.
 Listen to what she has to say, too.

 Try very hard to use “I feel” phrases and not accusatory terms.
 Your purpose is to educate and garner support.